Stock market today: Dow hits a record as Wall Street rallies after the Fed signals rate cuts in 2024

 Wall Street loves lower interest rates because they can relax the pressure on the economy and goose prices for all kinds of investments.
 Markets have been rallying since October amid rising hopes that cuts may be on the way.

-Rate cuts particularly help investments seen as expensive, lower quality or forcing their investors to wait the longest for big growth.
+Rate cuts particularly help investments seen as expensive, lower quality or that force their investors to wait the longest for big growth.
 Some of Wednesday’s bigger winners were bitcoin, which rose nearly 4%, and the Russell 2000 index of small U.S. stocks, which jumped 3.5%.

 Apple was the strongest force pushing upward on the S&P 500, rising 1.7% to its own record close.
 It and other Big Tech stocks have been among the biggest reasons for the S&P 500’s 22.6% rally this year.